kormide/recipe/README.md

 /* ... test logic here ... */
 ```

-Baking a recipe will set up the ingredients in order by dispatching them to the service that owns the ingredient and invoking it's implementation hook.
+The ingredients are baked in order by dispatching them to the owning service's hook.

-The result of baking is a **cake**, which contains information about what was set up during the baking process—usually IDs of created entities, but really any information you need for your tests.
-Cakes contain a complex [keying and namespace mechanism]() that allows ingredients to refer to other ingredients before they have been baked.
+Baking returns a **cake**, a dictionary that contains information about what was set up during the baking process—usually IDs of created entities, but really any information you need for your tests.
+Cakes use a flexible [keying and namespacing]() mechanism.

-You can create custom **fixture** classes for common setup configurations.
-You can combine fixtures with other ingredients to create fine-grained, declarative data setups.
+Create **fixture** classes for commonly used sets of ingredients and add additional ingredients for a fine-grained data setups.

 ```java
 Cake cake = oven.bake(Recipe.prepare(